 In addition, we should all pray the government doesn’t raise the minimum Social Security age to something absurd like 70+ years old to make the system whole.
-The average American should also pray the government doesn’t cut payouts drastically to strengthen the system.
+The average American should also pray the government doesn’t drastically cut payouts.

 If our prayers aren’t answered, let’s hope our 401(k)s and IRAs don’t get taxed out the wazoo come distribution time.
 If our hopes for a well-managed government are crushed, then surely we’ll have developed multiple income streams by retirement so no one event can get us down!

 When I was working at McDonald’s for $4.00 an hour in 1994, I filled up my 1987 Toyota Corolla FX16 babe-mobile for $1 a gallon.
 I distinctly remember not being excited about making $4.00 an hour.

-I think it’s interesting that the minimum wage used to be 4X the amount of one gallon of gas.
-Now the gap has fallen to only ~3X as the cost of goods have surged faster than wage inflation.
+It’s interesting the minimum wage used to be 4X the amount of one gallon of gas ($4 vs. $1).
+Now the gap has fallen to only ~3X as the cost of goods has surged faster than wage inflation.

 Dreams Of Becoming A Real Millionaire

 The most I ever thought I’d make after graduating from my public university, The College of William & Mary, was $100,000.
-I had $100,000 in my mind because that’s how much a senior foreign service official was making back in the late 1990s.
+That’s how much a senior foreign service official was making back in the late 1990s.
 I respected my father’s work and used him as a barometer for success.

 I thought I’d start off at $30,000 and work my way up to that elusive six-figure mark by the time I was 60.
 If I diligently saved at least 20% of my income and invested wisely, reaching the magical $1 million figure would be achieved.

-Every single VP and Partner at Goldman Sachs were millionaires.
+Every single MD at Goldman Sachs was a millionaire.
 I quickly became accustomed to the fact that I’d join their ranks if I stayed the course.
 Going public in 1999 was a cataclysmic event of wealth for everyone at the firm.

-Sometime in my late 20s I crossed the one million net worth mark.
-But, I didn’t really know until I started religiously tracking my finances after the financial crisis hit at age 31-32.
+In my late 20s I crossed the one million net worth mark.
+But, I didn’t really know it until I started religiously tracking my finances after the financial crisis hit at age 31.